 If you have read through the first half of this blog and feel exhausted at the thought of selling your boat, then a brokerage route is for you.
 All you have to do is to ask a respected brokerage to “sell my boat”.

 Boat brokers know exactly what they are doing, and it is well worth utilising their knowledge and experience.
-If you find the right broker, they will go way beyond doing the basic leg work.
-They will market your boat to people looking to buy and will maximise your realistic sale price.
+If you find the right broker, they will go way beyond doing the basic leg work, they will market your boat to people looking to buy and will maximise your realistic sale price.

 So how do boat brokerages go above and beyond?